muttleyxd/arma3-unix-launcher/README.md

     git clone https://github.com/muttleyxd/arma3-unix-launcher.git
     cd arma3-unix-launcher

-In CMakeLists.txt, change

-    option(BUILD_DAYZ_LAUNCHER "Build DayZ Launcher instead of Arma Launcher" OFF)

-to

-    option(BUILD_DAYZ_LAUNCHER "Build DayZ Launcher instead of Arma Launcher" ON)

-Exit the file, and return to the arma3-unix-launcher directory:

     cd ..
     mkdir build
     cd build
-    cmake ..
+    cmake .. -DBUILD_DAYZ_LAUNCHER=ON
     make

 Launch with

     ./src/dayz-linux-launcher/dayz-linux-launcher

-You may wish to add a shell alias to .bashrc or similar.
-For example:
+You may wish to add a shell alias to .bashrc or similar, such as:

-    alias dayz="cd /home/[user]/arma3-unix-launcher/build && ./src/dayz-linux-launcher/dayz-linux-launcher"
+    alias dayz="$HOME/arma3-unix-launcher/build/src/dayz-linux-launcher/dayz-linux-launcher"

 Then, you simply would type 'dayz' in order to open the launcher.